How to Calculate the ROI of Customer Service Knowledge Management

 However, there’s a lot more that goes into the ROI of knowledge management in customer service.

-Within knowledge management, you should track a few key performance indicators (KPIs) when it comes to customer service.
-You can better understand your overall ROI and improve customer support by tracking and understanding these metrics.
+Within knowledge management, you should track a few key performance indicators (KPIs) regarding customer service.
+By monitoring and understanding these metrics, you can better understand your overall ROI and improve customer support.

 Let’s look at some crucial KPIs you should track, broken down into customer and customer support team KPIs.
 Just remember, each of these KPIs indirectly impacts your ROI.
 Calculating these will help you accurately estimate the ROI of your knowledge management in customer service.